Homework assignments constitute an important part of this course. They

 Completed homework assignments are to be handed in electronically using the

-course intranet.
+different).
 Typically, homework assignments will be due before the

 lecture on Tuesday (12 days after being